aram-wiencke/course/material/networking/README.md

 | 512-599 | Unassigned                      |                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                             |                                 |
 ### MQTT
 As a different Example for a application layer protocol we going to look at is  **MQ** **T**elemetry **T**ansport.
 It is a lightweight publish-subscribe protocoll.
+Like in HTTP MQTT is used with the transport protocol TCP.
+As mentioned in the prevoius section "Request-response and publish-subscribe"

 # Recommended Links
 * https://developer.mozilla.org/en-US/docs/Web/HTTP